SachinKSunny/Sachin-K-Sunny/Wireframe&Feedback.md

 ## Interview Transcripts and Feedback

+Process: I ask the interviewee to take a look at the wireframe and form their initial judgement.
+I later explain what I'm trying to do so that they have a more holistic picture in mind and note down their suggestions.
+Their responses are paraphrased below.
+I add additional actions from my end apart from the questions in paranthesis.

+### Interview #1- Local Restaurant Owner

 #### Q1: Do you understand what this tool is for?
 If not, what's confusing about it?
+#### Answer:
+Something related to Real Estate.

 #### Q2: What kind of user are you?
+#### Answer:
+I guess I'd be a mix of Residential & Small Business Owner.
+I might be able to use this tool to figure out where I can open up a restaurant or where I can buy a cheap house.

 #### Q3: Do you agree with the weightages of parameters specified?
 What would you change?
+#### Answer:
+The weightages are fine, but there are a lot of variables that're not included in this.
+Like when I'm buying a house, I'd look for it's proximity to a school, property taxes, etc. Actually, next to the house price, the school rating is the most important criteria for me.

 #### Q4: What else do you wish you saw in this tool?
+#### Answer:
+A map for the best school districts in Pittsburgh.

 #### Q5: Any other ideas or suggestions to make this tool better?
+#### Answer:
+Try to incorporate property taxes for business owners, proximity to school, etc.

+### Interview #2- Local Resident(Pittsburgh Native for 38 years)

+#### Q1: Do you understand what this tool is for?
+If not, what's confusing about it?
+#### Answer:
+No, you tell me what this is for.

+(I describe the tool and how to use it)

+#### Q2: What kind of user are you?
+#### Answer:
+I don't think I'd be any kind of user.
+I don't have money to buy a house or start a restaurant/business.

+#### Q3: Do you agree with the weightages of parameters specified?
+What would you change?
+#### Answer:
+If I had money to buy a house, I'd be looking at other data like gentrification.
+This place used to be cheap all around.
+Now they're forcing people like us out of the places that we've lived in for years by raising the standard and cost of living.
+And it's not going to stop anytime soon.
+Look at what happened in Lawrenceville.
+If I had to, I'd buy land and not a house and then sell it for profit when the gentrification process reaches that part.
+But if I were buying  house, I'd look at factors and data that isn't available publicly.
+Like neighbours, access to elevator, options for grocery shopping etc. With public data, I'd look at schools that I can send my children to if I bought a house in a specific Zipcode.
+Also, areas with low crime rates are preferred.

+#### Q4: What else do you wish you saw in this tool?
+#### Answer:
+Land prices would be a welcome addition that indirectly determines the area's economic health.
+But ultimately, I'd base my investment decision on what I see, not what some tool tells me.
+I know where I want to invest and that's in Wilkinsburg.
+Because that's where the development is going to go.
+There are a lot of abandoned spaces and cheap houses there that you can revamp and sell for a profit.
+(I explain that's similar to what I'm doing as the revamp process includes getting Permits and that's how you can identify regions that're developing)
+Oh Okay.
+So I can use your tool to find other areas in Pittsburgh where they are issuing a lot of permits and then try to see if there are investment opportunities there.
+That's useful, I guess.

+#### Q5: Any other ideas or suggestions to make this tool better?
+#### Answer:
+None.

+### Interview #3- Local Business Owner of a grocery store

+#### Q1: Do you understand what this tool is for?
+If not, what's confusing about it?
+#### Answer:
+Let's talk about it.
+Why don't you explain it to me briefly and then I'll tell you what I think about it.

+(I describe the tool and how to use it)

+#### Q2: What kind of user are you?
+#### Answer:
+Out of the 3 categories, I think I'll fall into the small business Owner Category.

+#### Q3: Do you agree with the weightages of parameters specified?
+What would you change?
+#### Answer:
+It doesn't matter.
+The market is saturated so much in Shadyside and Oakland regions.
+I would concentrate on buying a house in a place with a higher crime rate and hold on to it for a long time.
+Over time, the crime rate is bound to go down and the price would go up earning me a profit.
+(I explain how he can do that using my tool and he nods)

+#### Q4: What else do you wish you saw in this tool?
+#### Answer:
+I wish I didn't see the Permits.
+Getting permits is easy.
+Finding a good house/land to invest in is difficult.

+#### Q5: Any other ideas or suggestions to make this tool better?
+#### Answer:
+I don't have any.
+Wish you all the best with whatever you're trying to do.

+#### INFERENCES
+- Add an attribute for School Rating that the user can tweak based on his needs.
+- Permits are not at all very important for restaurant/small business owners.
+Chances are they're constrained by the budget available to them to even consider buying anything where the development is happening.